Tatsuya-Nonogaki/export-ADData/README.md

 - `Enabled` and `PasswordNeverExpires` properties of users are also verified.
 - Optionally output also entries with no difference.
 - Output a CSV file or to the PS console.

+### Check-ADUserPassword
+- Checks whether the user's password is set as expected by querying the AD.
+- Domain can be preset in the script itself to save labor on frequent runs.

 ## Prerequisites
 - PowerShell